iniridwanul/dotfiles/.local/share/lapce-stable/plugins/iniridwanul.owlric/README.md

 ## Installation
 - Open Lapce.
-- Navigate to Plugins → Marketplace.
+- Navigate to Plugins → Available.
 - Search for "Owlric" and install the theme.
-- Go to Open Settings → Color Theme, and select Owlric or Ridric.
+- Go to Open Settings → Color Theme, and select Owlric.

 ## Contributing
 Contributions, issues, and feature requests are welcome!
 Feel free to fork the repository and submit a pull request.